bernhardAxonIvy/doc/source/axonivy/migration/major/index.rst

 Major Upgrade
 ---------------

-Upgrades to a new |ivy-engine| version are warmly recommended to benefit of new features that will increase your productivity and ability to react on new business needs.
+Upgrades to a new Axon Ivy Engine version are warmly recommended to benefit of new features that will increase your productivity and ability to react on new business needs.
 You can have a look on the latest features here: :dev-url:`/news`